FrizzleDizz/week1proj/README.md

 6: Added various background images to each section
 7: Made use of absolute positioning to keep the header at the top of the page

+Any requirements/goals not met:
+None

 What went well:
 1: easily implemented, done within time frame
 2: no heavy debugging necessary in coding phase
+3: developed confidence in using HTML and CSS to develop webpages

+External Resources:
+1: W3Schools.com
+2: Stackoverflow.com

+Errors / Bugs:
-3: when uploading to GitHub from the console I had edited the README file from the browser, and the pull was not committing one way which wouldn't enable me to push the code, this was resolved & I learned through research how to commit both ways.
+1: when uploading to GitHub from the console I had edited the README file from the browser, and the pull was not committing one way which wouldn't enable me to push the code.
+This was resolved & I learned through research how to commit both ways.